 - A more modern look, as this is becoming more and more the defacto toilet in many new homes.

-- Elongated toilets are typically longer than a standard toilet which provides more room for your feet and legs while you’re seated on the seat.
+- Elongated toilets are typically longer than a standard toilet, providing more room for your feet and legs while seated on the seat.

 What are the drawbacks of using an elongated bowl?